Edge caching is the practice of moving memory storage, or caches, closer to the network’s edge, rather than housing it all at a central location.

 How Does Edge Caching Work?

-Most end users have heard the term cache and associate it with their web history.
-Though an elementary understanding, it’s an accurate depiction.
-Web browsers are the most visible example of caches in action.
+For most end users, web browsers are the most visible example of caches in action.
 Caches for web browsing, including edge caching, typically follow these steps:

-- End user navigates to a specific website or application.
+- The end user navigates to a specific website or application.

-- The web browser downloads web content to display to the user.
+- The web browser downloads content to display to the user.

 - The user visits the same website at a later time or date.